-Wetlands International Europe's reaction to the EU 2030 Biodiversity strategy
+Wetlands International Europe's reaction to the EU Biodiversity strategy for 2030

-"Bringing nature back in our lives" is a strong and encouraging title for this communication, recognising the roleof healthy ecosystems like wetlands as premier nature-based solution to rebuild society's resilience, secure clean water supplies, reduce the impact of floods and droughts, enable food security and buffer people against the ravages of climate change.
+"Bringing nature back in our lives" is a strong and encouraging title for this communication, recognising the role of healthy ecosystems like wetlands as premier nature-based solution to rebuild society's resilience, secure clean water supplies, reduce the impact of floods and droughts, enable food security and buffer people against the ravages of climate change1.

 Wetlands International European Association welcomes the commitment to invest in nature protection and restoration for Europe's economic recovery from the COVID-19 crisis.
-This is a unique opportunity to shape a new society in harmony with nature.
+This is a unique opportunity to shape a new society in harmony with nature2.
 We must not forget that the biodiversity and climate crisis is a much bigger and persistent challenge for humanity than COVID-19.
 It is our duty to prepare and mitigate for the growing climate emergency and ensure the conservation of our natural resources for new generations.
 This includes protecting and restoring vital wetland habitats, such as rivers and peatlands.

 We call on the European Parliament and the Council to endorse this strategy and to ensure that the Nature Restoration Plan will be presented in 2021 according wetlands a prominent place.
+If this strategy is part of a "European recovery that gives more back to the planet than it takes away", as mentioned by EC's President von der Leyen, we expect that the Post COVID recovery plan allocates a specific budget line for the implementation of this strategy.